-Situated in a Grade II listed building (and former pumping station) in Llanelli’s North Dock, Sosban is definitely one of the most interesting restaurants I have eaten at in a while.
-With its exposed brick, high-ceilinged and wooden-beamed interior, it’s also an absolutely beautiful place to enjoy dinner and drinks.
+Situated in a Grade II listed building (and former pumping station) in Llanelli’s North Dock, Sosban is definitely one of the most interesting restaurants I have visited, with the exposed brick, high-ceilinged and wooden-beamed interior making it an absolutely beautiful place to enjoy dinner and drinks.

 To break up a long drive back from Bluestone Resort in Pembrokeshire, I visited Sosban on a rainy Thursday evening when the restaurant was exceptionally quiet.
-This might sound like it would be bad news, but in fact, it made us feel like extra-special guests.
+This might sound like it would be bad news, but in fact, it made us feel like extra-special, VIP guests.

 And of course, no matter how many people are dining around you (or not) it’s pretty impossible not to be impressed by these breathtakingly beautiful surroundings.

 Apart from how strikingly beautiful Sosban was, the other thing that hit me was the smell.
-On the night we visited, the restaurant was full of big bouquets of Lillies which smelled absolutely glorious; it really helped to add to the feeling of luxury and opulence.
+On the night we visited, the restaurant was full of big bouquets of Lillies – their strong scent really helped to add to the feeling of luxury and opulence.

-After a quick look at the a la carte menu, I decided to go instead for the vegetarian tasting menu, a six course feast which includes many of the same dishes as can be found a la carte, and is priced at £55pp.
-Anyone who orders the tasting menu at Sosban also gets the pleasure of having every dish hand delivered by the chef who also talks through how he creates each dish – a lovely touch that makes the whole experience feel even more special.
+After a quick look at the options, I decided to go instead for the vegetarian tasting menu, a six course feast which includes many of the same dishes as can be found a la carte, and is priced at £55pp.
+Anyone who orders the tasting menu at Sosban also gets the pleasure of having every dish hand delivered by chef Andrew Sheridan, who talks through how he creates each dish.
+This is a lovely touch that makes the whole experience feel even more special.

 Because I was feeling fancy, I also ordered the matching wine flights, which cost an extra £32pp.